 Eriogonum vimineum– California to WA, Arizona.
 Wicker buckwheat. photo Perfect 18″ domes with vivid rose pink round flowers held along wiry interlaced stems brighten the summer and early fall garden.
 Showy, annual.

-Erysimum capitatum – Biennial brightens hillsides with spikes of fragrant, glowing orange “wallflowers” in spring.
-This seed came from particularly well branched plants.
+Erysimum capitatum – photo Annual or biennial brightens hillsides with spikes of fragrant, pale to bright yellow “wallflowers” in spring.
+Parent seed from inland San Luis Obispo County population.
 30 seeds

 Eschscholzia californica – cream fl. – photo This perennial form of California poppy has creamy to pale yellow flowers; it is smaller in stature than many robust orange cultivars, fitting into plantings easily.
 Z6 100 seeds